Tankenstein/gotta/README.md

 ```
 Commands:
 ```
-do <task>   Add a task you gotta do. did <task>  Remove a task you did. what        Show tasks you gotta do.
+do <task>    Add a task you gotta do. done <task>  Mark a task as done. clear        Remove tasks marked as done. what         Show tasks you gotta do.
 ```
 Options:
 ```